-Source: PHE, Local Health Profile, 2021
+Source: Public Health England, Local Health Profile, 2021

-Statistically significantly lower than England average The difference is not statistically significant Statistically significantly higher than England average
+Statistically significantly lower than England average The difference is not statistically significant Statistically significantly higher than England

-2.5.3 Causes of death
+2.4.3 Causes of death

-Table 16 shows Ealing localities and wards that had significantly more deaths than expected for all causes, all cancers, circulatory and respiratory diseases, for all ages and under-75s (premature deaths).
-Overall, when compared with England and regardless of age, Ealing had significantly lower ratios of mortality from all causes, all cancers and all respiratory diseases, whilst the Standardised Mortality Ratios (SMRs) for all circulatory diseases were similar.
+Table 18 shows Ealing localities and wards that had significantly more deaths than expected for all causes, all cancers, circulatory and respiratory diseases, for all ages and under 75s (premature deaths).
+Overall, when compared with England and regardless of age, Ealing had significantly lower ratios of mortality from all causes, all cancers and all respiratory diseases, whilst the mortality ratios for all circulatory diseases were similar.